Jewell Peak 2320m

 03 - Ridge to Grant MacEwan

-Grant MacEwan Peak 2149m.
-To the right is the ridge connecting to Twin Peaks
+Grant MacEwan Peak above the trees.
+To the right is the ridge connecting to Twin Towers

 04 - Topped on MacEwan

-Twin Peaks in a low cloud, seen from Grant MacEwan Peak.
+Twin Towers in low cloud, seen from Grant MacEwan Peak.
 Nick sits above the connecting ridge

 IMG_8356_LI (2)